overthesun/simoc-sam/README.md

 # start the Docker container and the socketio server
 docker run -it -p 8081:8080 -v `pwd`:/sioserver sioserver
 # start the fake sensor (on a new terminal tab on the host machine)
-python3 sensor.py 8081
+python3 mocksensor.py -v --port 8081
 # start the client (on a new terminal tab on the host machine)
 python3 sioclient.py 8081
-# To start a live sensor (on a new terminal tab on the host machine)
+# start a live sensor (on a new terminal tab on the host machine)
-python3 sensor.py 8081 --live
+python3 scd30.py -v --port 8081

 ```